Sheffield General Cemetery: History

 The General Cemetery was one of the first commercial landscape cemeteries in Britain.
 Its opening in 1836 as a Nonconformist cemetery was a response to the rapid growth of Sheffield and the relatively poor state of the town's churchyards.
-The cemetery, with its Greek Doric and Egyptian style buildings, was designed by Sheffield architect Samuel Worth (1779–1870) on the site of a former quarry.
+The cemetery, with its Greek Doric and Egyptian style buildings, was designed by Sheffield architect Samuel Worth on the site of a former quarry.
 Robert Marnock who also designed Sheffield Botanical Gardens (1836) and Weston Park (1873) acted as a landscape consultant for this initial phase.
 The first burial was of Mary Ann Fish, a victim of tuberculosis.
 An Anglican cemetery with a chapel designed by William Flockton and a landscape laid out by Robert Marnock was consecrated alongside the Nonconformist cemetery in 1846—the wall that divided the unconsecrated and consecrated ground can still be seen today.
-By 1916 the cemetery was rapidly filling up and running out of space, burials in family plots continued through the 1950s and 1960s, but by 1978 ownership of the cemetery had passed to Sheffield City Council and it was closed to all new burials.
-In 1980 the council got permission by Act of Parliament to clear 800 gravestones to make a recreation area.
-Through the 1980s and 1990s most of the rest of the cemetery was left untouched, becoming overgrown and an important sanctuary for local wildlife.
-Unfortunately, many of the buildings also fell into disrepair.
+By 1916 the cemetery was rapidly filling up and running out of space, burials in family plots continued through the 1950s and 1960s but the cemeteries' fortunes were waning.
+In 1962 a development company purchased majority shares in the site, aiming to build housing on it, but their plan was defeated by local opposition and legal difficulties.
+The thwarted developers left the site to neglect, and eventually agreed to give ownership to Sheffield City Council in the 1970s.
+The council had previously declined an offer to purchase from the cemeteries original owners, but now accepted that something had to be done.
+The site was officially closed to new burials in 1979, and in 1980 the council obtained permission by Act of Parliament to clear 7,800 gravestones in the Anglican cemetery to make a 'recreation area' Having been neglected for decades, some memorials were in need of maintenance and removing the entire collection was a cheaper solution, with occupants left in situ.
+Before removing the gravestones the Council documented the epitaph information and photographed the site.

+The older Non-Conformist tombs were considered of more historical importance and so spared, with the broken-up Anglican gravestones used as paving, path-edging, and filler, as 2023 renovations to the catacomb revealed.

+Through the 1980s and 1990s most of the rest of the cemetery was left untouched, the Council designating it a Conservation Area in 1986.
+But it was also neglected; an overgrown sanctuary for wildlife but also prone to vandalism and suffering from lack of maintenance, memorials and buildings falling into disrepair.
+Concerned local residents formed The Friends of the General Cemetery in 1989, which became Sheffield General Cemetery Trust.

 In early 2003 work began to restore the gatehouse and catacombs funded by a £500,000 grant from the Heritage Lottery Fund.
 The restored gatehouse now houses the offices of the Sheffield General Cemetery Trust.
 In October 2021 the Trust opened an Airbnb in part of the Gatehouse to raise money for its ongoing conservation aims.